 And guess what – it is way cheaper than Honey Baked Ham.

 Cooking a spiral sliced ham is not complicated.
-I got this ham from Sam’s Club.
+I got the ham from Sam’s Club.
 It is the Member’s Mark Limited Edition Bone In Ham Naturally Hickory Smoked with Natural Juices and Brown Sugar Glaze packet included.
 It is stated – Pork raised with no added hormones.

-I have served Costco’s brand and it is equally delicious.
+Costco’s brand is equally delicious.

 NOTE: This is not a sponsored post.
 It is a succulent ham that’s why I am promoting it.
 You can substitute the glazing with your own or buy it without the glazing.

-Can you freeze the leftover ham?
+Can you freeze leftover ham?